The type of anal cancer you have depends on the type of cell the cancer started in.

 Non epidermoid cancer

-The other 2 out of 10 anal cancers (20%) are called non epidermoid cancers.
+2 out of 10 anal cancers (20%) are a type called non epidermoid cancers.
 These are different from squamous cell anal cancers, so the treatment is different.

-There are different types of non epidermoid cancers including:
+There are different types of non epidermoid cancers, which are listed below.

-- adenocarcinoma which develops from the glandular cells that produce mucus in the anal canal - this type is rare, and doctors treat it in the same way as rectal cancer
+This develops from the glandular cells that produce mucus in the anal canal. it is rare, and doctors treat it in the same way as rectal cancer.

-- basal cell carcinoma which is a type of skin cancer - it starts in the skin area around the anus
+This is a type of skin cancer.
+It starts in the skin area around the anus.

-- melanoma which is another type of skin cancer starting in skin cells called melanin - doctors treat this type in the same way as melanomas
+This is another type of skin cancer.
+It starts in skin cells called melanocytes.
+Doctors treat this type of anal cancer in the same way as melanomas.